vish-pr/gt/notes/Encoder.md

 * for this encoder + converter layer should be same.
 * Have different converter layer for each target model.
 * AIM: this converter layer should not add infomation
 	* This is unclear what reforms vector and what adds information.
-TODO maths
+TODO maths (maybe a linear transformation does not add information)